oresat/oresat-software-docs/docs/glossary.rst

         read or write a value to another node OD.

     PDO
-        Product Data Object.
+        Process Data Object.
 A broadcast type CANopen message for a node that none, one, or many other nodes can consume.

     EMCY
-        Emergency.
+        Emergency Object.
 A broadcast CANopen message to mark an error on a node used for diagnostics.

     OreSat Live